-With nearly 20 years of experience defending clients accused of crimes, Mike Klinkosum has represented thousands of people, from those charged with minor infractions to those charged with capital murder.
+A good lawyer represents clients; a great lawyer fights for people.
+With nearly 20 years of experience as a criminal defense attorney, Mike Klinkosum has fought for thousands of people; from those charged with minor infractions to those charged with capital murder.
 Mike's philosophy is that everyone who stands accused of a crime deserves to have a lawyer who will wage war to protect them.

 Mike Klinkosum is a member of the law firm of Cheshire, Parker,Schneider, & Bryan, P.L.L.C. in Raleigh, North Carolina.
 He has been certified as a Specialist in State Criminal Law by the NC Bar Board of Legal Specialization since 2004 and as a Specialist in Criminal Trial Advocacy by the National Board of Trial Advocacy since 2007.
 Mike's practice focuses exclusively on criminal defense at the trial, appellate, and post-conviction levels in both State and Federal courts.